Kaplice

 Kaplice (/cs/; Kaplitz) is a town in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 7,500 inhabitants.
+The town is located on the Malše River.

+Kaplice became a town in 1382.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Kaplice consists of 11 municipal parts (in brackets population according to the 2021 census):